-- 2 ¼ cup gluten free graham cracker crumbs about 17 full graham cracker sheets
+- 2 ¼ cup graham cracker crumbs 17 full graham cracker sheets

 - ⅝ cup coconut oil melted and cooled

-- Prepare the Graham Cracker Crust by mixing the crumbs, coconut sugar, and coconut oil together in a large bowl.2 ¼ cup gluten free graham cracker crumbs, ¼ cup coconut sugar, ⅝ cup coconut oil
+- Prepare the graham cracker crust by mixing the crumbs, coconut sugar, and coconut oil together in a large bowl.2 ¼ cup graham cracker crumbs, ¼ cup sugar, ⅝ cup coconut oil

 - Pour the crust into a 9 inch springform pan and press firmly into the bottom and sides of the pan.
 Set aside.

-- In the bowl of a stand mixer or in a large bowl with an electric hand mixer, mix the cream cheese on high until smooth and creamy (about 1 minute).
+- In a large bowl with an electric hand mixer, beat the cream cheese on high until smooth and creamy.
 Scrape the sides of the bowl and beat in the matcha.24 oz full fat cream cheese, 2 tablespoon matcha powder

 - Add Greek yogurt, honey, and vanilla extract.
-Mix until well combined, pausing to scrape the sides of the bowl if necessary.1 cup plain Greek yogurt, ⅔ cup honey, 2 teaspoon vanilla extract
+Mix until well combined, pausing to scrape the sides of the bowl if needed.1 cup plain Greek yogurt, ⅔ cup honey, 2 teaspoon vanilla extract

-- Crack the eggs into a seperate small bowl.
-Gently whisk them with a fork until lightly scrambled.
-With the mixer on low, gradually add the beaten eggs until just combined.
-Use a rubber spatula to scrape the sides of the bowl, making sure all the ingredients are well combined.4 eggs
+- Crack the eggs into a seperate small bowl and whisk them until lightly scrambled.
+With the electric mixer on low, gradually add the eggs to the cheesecake batter until just combined.4 eggs

-- Use rubber spatula to fold the ingredients in a figure 8 motion, removing any air bubbles.
+- Use rubber spatula to fold the ingredients in a figure 8 motion, removing air bubbles.
 Firmly tap the bowl on the counter a couple times to pop air bubbles.
-Then, pour the filling on top of the crust.
+Pour the filling on top of the crust.
 Wrap the bottom of the pan with aluminum foil to protect against leaks.
 Pop any remaining air bubbles on top with a toothpick.